iKelvvv/MS5/README.md

 # 6. SEO
 [Go to the top](#table-of-contents)

-To improve the SearchEngineOptimisation (SEO) of the site I:
+To improve the search engine optimisation (SEO) of the site I:

 - Added keywords in a meta tag to my base.html.
 The keywords were researched using [WordTracker](https://www.wordtracker.com/), there are a number of short-tail and long-tail keywords.